 What day in February is Presidents Day?

-3rd Monday of February – is held at the Presidents Day or the George Washington’s Birthday which is observed on February 22nd.
+3rd Monday of February – is held on the Presidents Day or the George Washington’s Birthday which is observed on February 22nd.

-Every third Monday in February the Federal Government declared the holiday in the memory of Washington’s Birthday 2020 but later on, in the late 1960s, Washington’s Birthday moved to the President Day in the honors of all present & past presidents.
+Every third Monday in February the Federal Government declared the holiday in the memory of Washington’s Birthday but later on, in the late 1960s, Washington’s Birthday moved to the President Day in the honor of all present & past presidents.

 Facts about Washington’s Day

-- George Washington was the first ever President of USA who served from 1789 to 1797.
+- George Washington was the first-ever President of the USA who served from 1789 to 1797.